revbingo/revbingo.github.io/_posts/2017-06-25-kotlin-refactoring-dsl.markdown

 }
 {% endhighlight %}

 Okay, now we're really starting to get somewhere!
 What next?
 Well, that `get()` is a bit obscure now.
 It gets a single byte from the buffer.
 In the original SPIFF DSL, it's a `byte` instruction.
-Methods that read from the buffer should represent the datatype you're fetching, so `get()` becomes `byte()`, `readString()` becomes just `string()` etc.  We can just define these as extensions on `ByteBuffer`.
+Methods that read from the buffer should represent the datatype you're fetching, so `get()` becomes `byte()`, `getString()` becomes just `string()` etc.  We can just define these as extensions on `ByteBuffer`.
 We'll also add a `skip()` instruction to replace that unwieldy statement that moves 28 bytes ahead.

 {% highlight kotlin %}
 fun ByteBuffer.string(length: Int): String {